SKT799/XRAG-Explainable-RAG-An-agentic-question-answer-engine-with-live-search-and-retrieve/README.md

 ## Did the fine-tuning actually do anything?

-Fair question to ask — half the "I fine-tuned an LLM" projects out there never bother to check.

-So this one checks.
 It runs every held-out query twice: once through the raw base model, once through the tuned one, with identical retrieval and the same NLI judge both times.
 The adapter is the *only* thing that changes between the two runs.

 | Metric | Raw base | Tuned (SFT + DPO) | Change |
 |---|:---:|:---:|:---:|